alvarolinarescabre/master_cice_python/README.md

 1) Practice No. 1 based on TUI
 2) Practice No. 2 based on API
-3) Practice No.3 based on Web
+3) Practice No.3 based on TUI + API